ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

  - A process's virtual address space is fully isolated from another, so memory is isolated (unless explicitly using shared memory)
  - Processes have separate open file descriptors, independent current working directories etc. Processes cannot easily mess with each others state in general.

 However, the filesystem is shared.
-Process can open, read and modify directories, files, named pipes, message queues etc. (those which the processes effective user has permission to access).
+Process can open, read and modify directories, files, named pipes, message queues etc. (those which the process's effective user has permission to access).

 A process can easily get information about other processes by looking at /proc/ and further inspect and control them using ptrace system call.
 The ptrace() system call provides a means by which one process (the "tracer") may observe and control the execution of another process (the "tracee").
 This system call is also used for implementing debuggers like gdb.
 Therefore, it is not far fetched that a rogue process can potentially mess with other processes if permissions are right, for e.g. changing the memory addresses and registers.